OlBreeze/jwt-file-system/README.md

 ---

 ## 🎨 Web User Interface
+Flask — lightweight Python microframework used to build the web API and handle HTTP requests.
 Both services feature a fully functional web-based user interface for monitoring and configuration management.

 ### Features